tyler-ball/chef-openstack-testing-stack/README.md

 - Support for CentOS 7 with Juno
 - Easier debugging.
 Maybe a script to pull the logs from the controller.
 - More automated verification testing.
-Tie into some amount of [tempest](https://github.com/openstack/tempest) or [refstack](https://wiki.openstack.org/wiki/RefStack)? for basic cluster testing
+Tie into some amount of [tempest](https://github.com/openstack/tempest) or [refstack](https://wiki.openstack.org/wiki/RefStack)? for basic cluster testing.